Carers Wellbeing Fund

 What is the Carers Wellbeing Fund?

 Newcastle Carers manage the Carers Wellbeing fund.
+The fund is currently closed.
 If you care for someone who lives in Newcastle upon Tyne, the Carers Wellbeing Fund may be able to provide a small grant to help you as a carer.
 The fund is intended to support carers in need and to improve their own health and wellbeing.

 Who is a carer?

 A carer is someone who provides unpaid care and support to a family member, partner, child, friend or neighbour who cannot manage without the carer’s support.
 The person you care for may have:

 - mental health difficulties,

 - or have alcohol or drug related problems